-Whether you're planting bulbs, annuals or perennials, flower gardens add a beautiful splash of color throughout the season.
+Whether you’re planting bulbs, annuals or perennials, flower gardens add a beautiful splash of color throughout the season.
 While growing flowers is not difficult, there are many decisions that must be made prior to planting.
 The more closely these choices are based on meeting the needs of your plants, the more likely you are to be successful.
 Some of the most basic factors to be considered include light, moisture, soil quality and when to plant.
-Click on the information below to learn more.
+Click on the articles below for growing guides, tips and more.

 “Of all the flowers, me thinks a rose is best.” – William Shakespeare (1564 – 1616)